I've always been a storyteller.

 So I did.

-I ran copy from the local newsroom to paste-up in the basement to put myself through university.
+I ran copy from the newsroom of my hometown daily newspaper to paste-up on the swing shift to put myself through university.
 Since then, I’ve written for daily newspapers, magazines, and online publications across North America.

 Journalism was one hard-core training ground, but it ultimately did not suit my sensibilities.
 An ill-advised stint covering crime for a newspaper in the Pacific Northwest prompted my departure.
 I left journalism in 1999 to become a different kind of storyteller.